-- (4) For the purposes of the review, the Tribunal has the same powers as the designated Minister. - (5) The member of the Tribunal presiding at the review may require the Council to give information and other assistance and to make reports, as specified by the member for the purposes of the review. - (6) The Tribunal may either: - (a) affirm the designated Minister's decision; or - (b) set aside the designated Minister's decision and revoke the declaration.
+- (4) For the purposes of the review, the Tribunal has the same powers as the designated Minister. - (5) The member of the Tribunal presiding at the review may require the Council to give assistance for the purposes of the review. - (5A) Without limiting subsection (5), the member may, by written notice, require the Council to give information, and to make reports, of a kind specified in the notice, within the period specified in the notice, for the purposes of the review. - (5B) The Tribunal must: - (a) give a copy of the notice to: - (i) the person who applied for review; and - (ii) any other person who has been made a party to the proceedings for review by the Tribunal; and - (b) publish, by electronic or other means, the notice. - (6) The Tribunal may either: - (a) affirm the designated Minister's decision; or - (b) set aside the designated Minister's decision and revoke the declaration.